Tips on Taking Orders

 DON’T DO THIS ANYMORE!!!
 I didn’t mean to yell!
 You, your time, and your sanity are worth so much more then these frustrations.
 Here is how we are going to work together to make your life easier and your orders more efficient.
 We are going to break this down into 3 parts to help you get paid what you need to make a profit.

-This is not part one but do it anyway.
+This is not part one of tips on taking orders but, do it anyway.
 Go to Sweet Sugar Bells Pricing Post here.
 Look at how she made a pricing scale for her cookies.
 You should do the same based on your skill level and what cookies in your area will sell for.
 Some areas will pay more than other.
 Sad but true!
 As your skill level grows, you should adjust your prices.

 Why is a form important:

-- You won’t be tied up on the phone for 40 minutes trying to get the information from someone while trying to cook dinner.
+- If you email the form you won’t be tied up on the phone for 40 minutes trying to get the information from someone while trying to cook dinner.

 - When your potential client emails you the questionnaire back, you have a few minutes to think.